DATE: January, 2019

 Any classes that begin before the specified time will not be held.
 All classes that begin on or after the specified time will be held as scheduled.

-If the President directs an early release, the President shall indicate the time when the College will be closed for the day.
+If the Campus CEO directs an early release, the Campus CEO shall indicate the time when the College will be closed for the day.
 Employees who are at work and who leave when the College closes will have their time off charged as stated in ERM 2012-2.
-Employees whose scheduled work shifts have not begun when the President announces early release need not report to work; however, any time between the scheduled commencement of a shift and the time of College closing shall be charged to an accrued leave balance.
-Employees in critical service positions (e.g. snow and ice removal, facility security) and their supervisors may not be subject to the early release provisions of this policy.
+Employees whose scheduled work shifts have not begun as of the early release need not report to work; however, any time between the scheduled commencement of a shift and the time of College closing shall be charged to an accrued leave balance.
+Employees in critical service positions, Level 1, (e.g. snow and ice removal, facility security) and their supervisors may not be subject to the early release provisions of this policy.